 · Baseline Level Level in 1 st PIR (self reported) Midterm target level End of project target level Midterm level Assessment Achievement rating Justification for rating Improved national and sub-national systems for supporting sustainable 2.1.1 No farmer No strategies have been prepared or adopted.
 This work stream is planned for year 2, following completion of Outcome 2.2.
-Target 2.1.1 Target 2.1.1 2 national and 1 sub-national strategies adopted Indonesia: 1 national strategy adopted A Farmers Support System Toolkit developed at the Global level to support all the GGP countries and to strengthen Farmer Support Systems at national or subnational levels through a multi-stakeholder diagnosis, planning and action alignment process is piloted in Indonesia.
+Target 2.1.1 Target 2.1.1 2 national and 1 sub-national strategies adopted Indonesia: 1 national strategy A Farmers Support System Toolkit developed at the Global level to support all the GGP countries and to strengthen Farmer Support Systems at national or subnational levels through a multi-stakeholder diagnosis, planning and action alignment process is piloted in Indonesia.
 In Indonesia, after discussion with the Ministry of Agriculture, it was decided to prepare a sub-national farmer support strategy instead of a national one, given the NAP already covers national level actions needed to strengthen This outcome is rated as Satisfactory.
 A farmers Support System Strategy is being developed in Pelalawan.
 If the NAP is legalized and public-private sector investment aligned e.g. with Musim national farmer support strategies emphasizing: (i) reduced deforestation, (ii) sustainable intensification, (iii) biodiversity conservation and (iv) elimination of gender gap in agricultural productivity farmer support.
 Pelalawan was the district selected for preparing a farmer support strategy using the Farmer Support toolkit and diagnostic work is underway there.
 Work is therefore on in one District.
 NB: If NAP is legalized and implementation started, it covers in Program B the improvement of Smallholders Capacity.
 It would cover a few of the elements of the Farmers support system toolkit but not the dialogue process.
 Furthermore, some timelines in the NAP are beyond the Project Mas Group, the project will probably reach above the 2500 households target.
 Outcome 2.2: Effective approaches to smallholder support (via public private partnerships) have been demonstrated Outcome Indicator 2.2.1 Number of smallholder farmers trained in, and employing sustainable agricultural Baseline 2.2.1 0 farmers trained Training has not yet started in the countries, and is planned to begin in the second half of 2018 for Indonesia and Paraguay.
 Training assessments have been completed in the 3 landscapes in Indonesia, and potential target locations for the training have also been identified.
 The project teams are still working on identifying appropriate target farmers and establishing demoplots.
-In addition, for Pelalawan, UNDP is in discussion with IFC to use Target 2.2.1 2,500 farmers trained, with at least 25% employing sustainable agricultural practices Indonesia: 1,500 farmers trained, with at Target 2.2.1 6,000 farmers trained, with at least 25% employing sustainable agricultural practices Indonesia: is not met.
-Once the Musim Mas is finalized, training in Pelalawan will start, but this will be for the second part of the project. the project is likely to meet its 2500 households practices their farmers training package developed under another project (IPODS).
+In addition, for Pelalawan, UNDP is in discussion with IFC to use Target 2.2.1 2,500 farmers trained, with at least 25% employing sustainable agricultural practices Indonesia: 1,500 farmers trained, with at Target 2.2.1 6,000 farmers trained, with at least 25% employing sustainable agricultural practices Indonesia: 2,500 farmers trained, with at Reporting indicates that 1015 households (315 in Sintang and 700 in South Tapanuli districts) have benefitted through training on good agricultural practices delivered.
+The Mid Term target is not met.
+Once the Musim Mas is finalized, training in Pelalawan will start, but this will be for the second part of the project. the project is likely to meet its 2500 households target.

+practices their farmers training package developed under another project (IPODS).
 The project teams have also begun engagement with private sector companies as off-takers for the target smallholders (UNDP with Musim Mas Group, CI with ANJ, and WWF with SAM).
-The progress of the objection be described as: tive On track
+The progress of the objective can be described as: , On track